MACC Hub Webinar Series #5: Financing Fairness: Unlocking Climate Adaptation for Vulnerable Communities

 Aim

 Climate adaptation is urgent and requires funding: but who receives it, and who is left out?
 And what are the sources and instruments of adaptation finance?
-This session will explore whether current adaptation funding and finance truly prioritise equity, and how they might be reimagined to better support those most vulnerable to climate risks.
+This session explored whether current adaptation funding and finance truly prioritise equity, and how they might be reimagined to better support those most vulnerable to climate risks.

 Background